bartvandebiezen/css-conventions/css-conventions.md

 - 800 = black (or heavy)
 - 900 = ultra

-### Only use '!important' when you know up front it should always override a style.
+### Only use '!important' when you know up front it should always override a style

 - Never use '!important' to fix an existing problem.

 ## Comments

-### Use Less/Sass commenting style '//' for comments pointless for debugging.
+### Use Less/Sass commenting style '//' for comments pointless for debugging

 - Applicable for commenting code not visible in CSS, such as mixins, or variables.
 It assures you don't have loose comments floating around in dev version: Less/Sass style comments are always compiled out.
 - Comments outside rules should be separated by a single empty line.